remg427/misp42splunk/README.md

     - Auth Key: The Authkey to submit alerts to (leave blank to use default settings).

 # Todo
-- implement sslcheck boolean for specific misp_alert settings.
 - implement event tagging in misp_alert_create_event
-- implement misp_alert with a column per type of attributes
 - store some saved searches and lookups as examples

 # Licence